elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

     <div></div>

 - You can be certain that a class only has one instance.
-- You get granted global access to that instance.
+- You are granted global access to that instance.
 - The singleton object only gets initialized the first time it is requested.

 <br />